Substra/substra/references/cli.md

   }

   Where:
-  - name: name of the objective
+  - name: name of the metric
-  - description: path to a markdown file describing the objective
+  - description: path to a markdown file describing the metric
-  - metrics_name: name of the metrics
-  - metrics: path to tar.gz or zip archive containing the metrics python script and its Dockerfile
+  - file: path to tar.gz or zip archive containing the metrics python script and its Dockerfile
   - permissions: define asset access permissions

-  The option --data-samples-path must point to a valid JSON file with the following schema:

-  {
-      "keys": list[str],
-  }

-  Where:
-  - keys: list of test only data sample keys

 Options:
-  --dataset-key TEXT
-  --data-samples-path FILE        Test data samples.
   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                   Enable logging and set log level --config PATH                   Config path (default ~/.substra).